mprorock/draft-prorock-spice-cwt-traceability-claims/draft-prorock-spice-cwt-traceability-claims.md

 * Fixed IANA Considerations header, as suggested by A.J.
 Stein.
 * Added references for ISO specs.
 * Specified the use of [ISO.3166] alpha-2 country code strings and [ISO.4217] alpha-3 currency code strings.
+* Added references to sources of traceability claims.
 * Added Michael B. Jones as an author.

 -00